-Under the Plan, all defaults to Raven under the Production Payment Conveyance will be waived and cured pursuant to section 1123(a)(G) of the Bankruptcy Code and all non-default and non-penalty amounts will be paid to Raven on the Effective Date of the Plan in full and in cash.
+Under the Plan, all defaults to Raven under the Production Payment Conveyance the maturity of obligations to Raven will be extended until the date of payment, all defaults on obligations to Raven will be waived and cured pursuant to section 1123(a)(5)(G) of the Bankruptcy Code and all non-default and non-penalty amounts will be paid to Raven following the Sale of the Debtors' Assets in full and in cash.

-The Debtors believe that Raven could argue that, as a consequence of KTIA's purchase of the stock of Wembco, the Sale Obligation was triggered and not paid and, therefore, default interest at 18% ran from the date of that purchase, increasing the amount due and owing to Raven.
-However, in its proof of claim, Raven has not, however, asserted default interest from the initial date of the triggering of the Sale Obligation.
-The Debtors believe that the reason for this is that Raven did not want to receive the \$1.8 million payment of the Sale Obligation at the time of KTIA's purchase and waived any right to receive advance payment of the \$1.8 million payment.
+Raven has filed an amended proof of claim in which it asserts that, as a consequence of KTIA's purchase of the stock of Wembco, the Sale Obligation was triggered and not paid and, therefore, default interest at 18% ran from the date of that purchase, increasing the amount due and owing to Raven.
+The Debtors believe, however, that the reason Raven has not earlier asserted that it is entitled to default interest from this early date is that Raven did not want to receive the \$1.8 million payment of the Sale Obligation at the time of KTIA's purchase and intended to waive and, in fact, waived any right to receive advance payment of the \$1.8 million payment.
 Specifically, the Debtors understand that Raven's principals were concerned about spendthrift family members and did not want these family members to receive cash at that time.
 Further, the Debtors believe that Raven's principals were satisfied that the non-default interest rate available on the Production Payment was greater than the amount reasonably available to them at the time.
 Finally, the Debtors understand and assert that, as a consequence of its intentional waiver, Raven never sought to enforce any right to receive the Sale Obligation until submitting its claim in connection with the Debtors' bankruptcy cases, when they perceived an opportunity to change their position and seek a windfall at the expense of creditors.

-In any event, and regardless of the outcome of these legal arguments, the Debtors believe that the waiver and cure provisions of the Plan, when coupled with payment in full and in cash of all non-default amounts on the Effective Date of the Plan, moot any arguments that Raven may have had to default interest based on any alleged default.
+In any event, and regardless of the outcome of these legal arguments, the Debtors believe that the waiver and cure provisions of the Plan in the context of a sale to R&W, when coupled with payment in full and in cash of all non-default amounts following the Sale of the Debtors' Assets, moot any arguments that Raven may have had to default interest based on any alleged default.
+The same arguments regarding waiver and cure will also apply if sufficient proceeds from an Alternative Sale or an Auction are received for the sale of the Debtors' Assets to provide the same treatment of Raven's Claim.